 Marian Zapata-Rossa is licensed in Arizona, California, and on the Navajo Nation.
-She defends employers against wage and hour, prevailing wage, discrimination, harassment, and retaliation claims, and represents employers in disputes involving employment and arbitration agreements and restrictive covenants not to compete.
-Marian litigates both single plaintiff and class action employment lawsuits, and helps employers resolve administrative matters before numerous state and federal government agencies.
+She defends employers against discrimination, harassment, and retaliation claims, and represents employers in disputes involving employment agreements, restrictive covenants, and non-compete agreements.
+Marian litigates both single plaintiff and class action employment lawsuits, including wage and hour, and prevailing wage claims, and helps employers resolve administrative matters before numerous state and federal government agencies.

 Howard University School of Law (J.D., cum laude, 2007)

 Huber I. Brown Trial Advocacy Moot Court Team (Co-Captain)

 Law Clerk for Administrative Judge Gladys O. Collazo at the U.S. Equal Opportunity Commission (2004-2005)